pjmedina/matthias-art-tech/README.md

 # matthias-art-tech
-Matthias - An art and technology project
+Matthias - An art and technology project where engineers and artists come together to make a memorable piece of "Art Tech"

 ### Artist Statement